 Lung resection, blebectomy and bullectomy

-This is the surgical removal of a part of a lung or a whole lung.
-Alternatively, a blebectomy or bullectomy involves just the removal of lung cysts.
+Lung resection is the surgical removal of a part of a lung or a whole lung.
+Lung blebs and bullae are small and large air sacs on the surface of the lung respectively.
+A blebectomy or bullectomy is the removal of these lung cysts.